Dfind

 Search History

-- Each individual string searched for in a session is saved into a
+- For a simple string search, each individual string searched for in a

 - you can choose it again from the history.